-My new book is out: Table
+My new table tennis book came out in 2013: Table

 Tennis Tactics for Thinkers.
 It's 21 chapters, 240 pages, and 102,000

 words - buy yours today!
 So far there have been 24 reviews at Amazon.com, twenty

 tennis blog, which goes up Mon-Fri by noon.
 I'm getting about 500 readers per day,

 so come join us.
 TableTennisCoaching.com

 is now my main table tennis website - come visit.
 Often.